tomjadams/property-based-testing-workshop/scala/README.md

 # Uninstall

-You can uninstall everything installed by this workshop by:
+You can uninstall everything you installed for this workshop by:

 ```
 $ rm -rf ~/.sbt
 $ rm -rf ~/.ivy2
 ```

+Then, if you can uninstall Java by following the instructions here: https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html#A1096903